How Can I Tell if my Child Has Asthma?

-No one really knows the exact reasons why more and more children are developing asthma.
-Some experts suggest that children spend too much time indoors and are exposed to more and more dust, air pollution, and secondhand smoke.
-Some suspect that children are not exposed to enough childhood illnesses to direct the attention of their immune system to bacteria and viruses.
+No one really knows the exact reasons why more and more children are getting asthma.
+Some experts suggest that children spend too much time indoors with dust, air pollution, and secondhand smoke.
+Others say kids aren’t exposed to enough childhood illnesses to help their immune systems learn to fight bacteria and viruses.

 How Is Asthma Diagnosed in Children?

-- Medical history and asthma symptom description: Your child's doctor will be interested in any history of breathing problems you or your child may have had, as well as a family history of asthma, allergies, a skin condition called eczema, or other lung disease.
-It is important that you describe your child's symptoms -- cough, wheezing, shortness of breath, chest pain, or tightness -- in detail, including when and how often these symptoms have been occurring.
+- Questions about medical history and asthma symptoms: The doctor will ask about any history of breathing problems you or your child may have had, as well as any family history of asthma, allergies, a skin condition called eczema, or other lung disease.
+It’s important that you describe your child's symptoms -- coughing, wheezing, shortness of breath, chest pain, or tightness -- in detail, including when and how often they happen.

 - Physical exam: During the physical exam, the doctor will listen to your child's heart and lungs and look for signs of an allergic nose or eyes.

-- Tests: Many children will also have a chest X-ray and, for those ages 6 and older, a simple lung function test called spirometry.
-Spirometry measures the amount of air in the lungs and how fast it can be exhaled.
-The results help the doctor determine how severe the asthma is.
-Other tests may also be ordered to help identify particular "asthma triggers" for your child's asthma.
-These tests may include allergy skin testing, blood tests (IgE or RAST), and X-rays to determine if sinus infections or gastroesophageal reflux disease (GERD) are complicating asthma.
-An asthma test that measures the amount of nitric oxide in the breath (eNO) is available in some places.
+- Tests: Your child might get a chest X-ray.
+If she’s 6 or older, she may take a simple test to see how well her lungs work called spirometry.
+It measures the amount of air in her lungs and how fast she can blow it out.
+This helps the doctor find out how severe her asthma is.
+Other tests can help find her asthma triggers.
+They may include allergy skin testing, blood tests (IgE or RAST), and X-rays to find out if sinus infections or gastroesophageal reflux disease (GERD) is making her asthma worse.
+A test that measures the level of nitric oxide (eNO) in her breath can also point to inflamed airways.

 How Is Asthma Treated in Children?

 Avoiding triggers, using medications, and keeping an eye on daily asthma symptoms are the ways to control asthma in children of all ages.
-Children with asthma should always be kept away from all sources of smoke.
-Proper use of medication is the basis of good asthma control.
+Keep them away from all sources of smoke.

-Based on your child's history and the severity of asthma, his or her doctor will develop an Asthma Action Plan and give you a written copy.
-This plan describes when and how your child should use asthma drugs, what to do when asthma gets worse (falls into the yellow or red zones), and when to seek emergency care for your child.
-Make sure you understand this plan and ask your child's doctor any questions you may have.
+Based on your child's history and how bad her asthma is, her doctor will come up with an asthma action plan and give you a written copy.
+This plan describes when and how she should use asthma drugs, what to do when asthma gets worse, and when to seek emergency care.
+Make sure you understand this plan and ask the doctor any questions you may have.

-Your child's written Asthma Action Plan is important to the successful control of his or her asthma.
-Keep it handy to remind you of your child's daily asthma management plan as well as to guide you when your child develops asthma symptoms.
-Also make sure your child's caregiver and school teacher has a copy of the Asthma Action Plan, so they will know how to treat the child's symptoms if she should have an asthma attack away from home.
+Your child's written asthma action plan is key to controlling her asthma.
+Keep it handy to remind you of the daily management plan and as a guide when she gets asthma symptoms.
+Make sure her caregivers and teachers have copies so they’ll know how to treat her symptoms if she has an asthma attack away from home.

-How Do I Give Asthma Drugs if my Child Is a Toddler?
+How Do I Give Asthma Drugs to a Toddler?

-The latest asthma guidelines recommend a stepwise approach for managing asthma in children up to 4 years of age.
-This includes the use of quick-relief medications (such as albuterol) for intermittent asthma symptoms.
-A low-dose of an inhaled steroid, cromolyn, or Singulair is the next step up.
-Then the intensity of the asthma treatment is focused on controlling their asthma.
-If the child's asthma is controlled for at least three months, your child's doctor may decrease the medication or "step down" the asthma treatment.
-Consult with your asthma specialist for exact medications and dosages.
+The latest asthma guidelines have steps for managing asthma in children up to age 4.
+This includes the use of quick-relief medications (like albuterol) for off-and-on asthma symptoms.
+A low dose of an inhaled steroid, cromolyn, or Singulair is the next step up.
+Then the focus shifts from symptom control to disease management.
+If you can control her asthma for at least 3 months, the doctor may lower, or step down, her asthma treatment.
+He’ll talk to you about exact medications and dosages.

-Depending on their age, your child may be able to use a metered dose inhaler (MDI) with a spacer.
+Younger children will probably take inhaled asthma drugs or liquid medications with a nebulizer.
+Older kids may be able to use a metered dose inhaler (MDI) with a spacer.
 A spacer is a chamber that attaches to the MDI and holds the burst of medication.
-This allows your child to breathe the medication into his lungs at his own pace.
-Talk with your child's doctor about your child using an MDI with a spacer.
+This lets your child breathe the medication into her lungs at her own pace.

 Asthma can't be cured, but it can be controlled.
-The goals of asthma treatment for your child are listed below.
-If your child is unable to achieve all of these goals, you should contact your child's doctor for advice.
-Your child should be able to:
+If your child can’t meet all of these goals, contact her doctor for advice.
+She should be able to:

 - Live an active, normal life